dwaynet87/Mini_data_exploration/README.md

 # Mini_data_exploration
-Mini data exploration projects showcasing exploratory data analyses for learning & tutoring- and also for fun!
+This repository is for showcasing exploratory data analyses for learning & tutoring- and also for fun! 🚀

+# Contents
+*Exploratory data analysis of cancer data*